bfabiszewski/ulogger-server/README.md

 - simple admin menu

 ## Install
-- Download the zip or clone the repository on your computer
+- Download zipped archive or clone the repository on your computer
-- Move it to your web server directory
+- Move it to your web server directory (unzip if needed)
-- Use script/ulogger.sql file to create database and tables (you can use a MySQL interface such as [PhpMyAdmin](https://www.phpmyadmin.net))
+- Create database and MySQL user (at least SELECT, INSERT, UPDATE, DELETE privileges, CREATE, DROP for setup script)
-- Create a copy of config.default.php and rename it config.php.
-Add database credentials in it
+- Create a copy of `config.default.php` and rename it to `config.php`.
+Customize it and add database credentials
+- Edit `scripts/setup.php` script, enable it by setting [$enabled](https://github.com/bfabiszewski/ulogger-server/blob/master/scripts/setup.php#L21) value to `true`
-- Make sure you have a web server running, e.g. Apache, also PHP and MySQL
+- Make sure you have a web server running with PHP and MySQL
-- Open a browser and go to http://your_local_server/ulogger-server/
+- Open http://YOUR_HOST/ulogger-server/scripts/setup.php page in your browser
+- Follow instructions in setup script.
+It will add database tables and set up your μlogger user
+- **Remember to remove or disable `scripts/setup.php` script**
-- Connect with admin/admin
+- Log in with your new user on http://YOUR_HOST/ulogger-server/
-- **Change admin password**
-- Create other user if needed

 ## Todo
-- install script
-- custom icons
-- track editing
+- improve track editing
 - track display filters (accurracy, provider)

 ## License